Table of Contents:

 Technician Program Application information

-For the Technicians Program, Those who are deemed academically acceptable by the College Admissions Department will be scheduled by our faculty office, for testing at the Sunnybrook Center for Independent Living.
-This testing will involve interviews & manual dexterity testing.
+For the Technicians Program, those who are deemed academically acceptable by the College Admissions Department will be scheduled by our faculty office for testing involving an online admissions test involving subjects covering English, physics, anatomy, and workshop awareness.
+This testing will be arranged via email.

 Due to the specialization and unique characteristics of this profession, it is recommended that those who wish to enter this profession and program, visit rehabilitation and orthotic and prosthetic facilities to see the types of devices made and the special skills required to fabricate and fit them.